-- Parental consent will be sought at the start of each academic year whereby they complete a form stating how photographs of their child can be used and permissions recorded for all staff to access. - Staff and volunteers must seek the authorisation of the Head Teacher prior to taking photographs/ videos of children and must only use school equipment unless given specific authorisation by the Head Teacher. - The use of cameras on mobile phones or the downloading of images onto any internet site is forbidden - Only the pupil's first name will be used with an image - It will be ensured that pupils are appropriately dressed before images are taken - Pupils are encouraged to tell us if they are worried or unsure about any photographs that are taken of them.
+- Parental consent will be sought at the start of each academic year whereby they complete a form stating how photographs of their child can be used and permissions recorded for all staff to access.
+A copy this is kept with each class teacher.
+Parents can revoke consent at any time by informing the headteacher. - Staff and volunteers must seek the authorisation of the Head Teacher prior to taking photographs/ videos of children and must only use school equipment unless given specific authorisation by the Head Teacher. - The use of cameras on mobile phones or the downloading of images onto any internet site is forbidden - Only the pupil's first name will be used with an image - It will be ensured that pupils are appropriately dressed before images are taken - Pupils are encouraged to tell us if they are worried or unsure about any photographs that are taken of them.